Duncan Elliot: Career

 After graduating from Columbia University in 1884, Elliot began his career with a banking house in New York.
 During the Spanish American War, he served as a cavalry officer.
 He later volunteered for service with the 26th Volunteer Infantry as Adjutant in the Philippines in 1899 during the Philippine–American War, with the assistance of then governor Theodore Roosevelt and U.S. Representative William Astor Chanler.

-In 1917, he was assigned commandant of cadets at St. John's College in Annapolis by the War Department and, the following year, was promoted to Lieutenant Colonel.
+In 1917, he was assigned commandant of cadets at St. John's College in Annapolis by the War Department and, the following year, was promoted to colonel.

 Society life

 In 1892, Elliot and his wife Sallie were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

-During their marriage, his wife occupied Dellmain Cottage on Narragansett Avenue in Newport, Rhode Island before purchasing the William Starr-Miller place on Bellevue Avenue.
+During their marriage, his wife occupied Dellmain Cottage on Narragansett Avenue in Newport, Rhode Island, before purchasing the William Starr-Miller place on Bellevue Avenue.
 The Miller home, a French Norman-style "cottage", was commissioned by William Starr Miller II and designed by Miller's brother-in-law, Whitney Warren (a partner in Warren and Wetmore) and named High Tide, with interiors by noted designer Ogden Codman.